ceshine/ceshine-hugo/content/post/20260211-hacker-news-reader/index.md

 - Limits for stories, comments, depth, and concurrency
 - Rate limit settings

 The Rust pipeline spawns multiple workers to fetch stories and comments asynchronously, with multiple workers running concurrently.
-The rate limit for the Hacker News API is implemented using a mutex that controls the minimum number of seconds between requests.
+Rate limiting is enforced via a mutex to ensure a minimum delay between API requests.

 The pipeline first fetches the list of stories, processes the stories one by one, and collects their comments one level at a time (from the direct descendants to the deepest comment level defined in the configuration).
 Collected data is written to the database sequentially at the end of each step to avoid race conditions.